-SEO for therapists begins with the recognition that people connect to their needs through search engines like Google.
+Almost of all of us search for what we need by using search engines like Google.
 We all know this.
 If it’s Friday and I want pizza, I go to Google and search “pizza near me”, and Google shows me every pizza parlor near my home address.

-Every month there are approximately 379,000 searches of the term “therapists near me”, across the country.
-And that’s just one way they’re searching for mental health professionals: therapists, counselors, and private practices.
+For instance, every month there are approximately 7,100 searches for the term “anxiety therapy”, across the country.
+And that’s just one way they’re searching for mental health professionals: therapists, counselors, and private practices. they also might search “depression therapist”, or “couples counselor”, or “equine therapy”.

 No wonder why Google, and other search engines, have become the go-to tool for connecting therapists and potential clients.